atfrank/RNA-NMR-Decoys/README.md

 - chemical_shifts.txt - NMR chemical shifts for each RNA
 - struct.txt - structural comparison info for decoys relative to the solve NMR structures

-Coordinate files can be decompressed using by executing:\n
+Coordinate files can be decompressed using by executing:

 ``
 ./decompress-coordinates.sh